bethropolis/suplike-social-website/README.md

 ![Alt text](_githubasserts/mobile.png)

-The app is mobile friendly and responsive + dark theme.
+The app is mobile friendly and responsive. the app's themes can easily be changed

 ## live messaging/chat system (whole new look)
 <details>